 What still needs to be done?

-The IRC aims to improve the lives of refugees, asylum seekers and other marginalised groups in Serbia by focussing on their safety, health and economic wellbeing.
-We are committed to working with the Serbian government to improve conditions at the refugee accommodation sites, many of which are new and still lack basic services, and to support vulnerable groups including unaccompanied and separated children.
+The IRC aims to improve the lives of refugees, asylum seekers and other marginalized groups in Serbia by focusing on their safety, health, education and economic well-being.
+We are committed to working with the Serbian government to improve services at the refugee accommodation sites, and to support vulnerable groups, including survivors of trafficking and gender-based violence.
 Most of all, we are working to bring government and social-service agencies together and provide training that will help them better respond to refugees’ needs.

 The ongoing violence in Syria and other countries in crisis has pushed over 1 million desperate people to seek safety and a new start in Europe.Learn how the IRC helps.

-food aid packages and 27,300 sets of spare clothes and toiletries.
+refugees received food aid packages and/or sets of spare clothes and toiletries.

 We are providing clothing, medicine and other emergency aid to refugees on the Balkan route.Read more.